SDFIdk/vector_tiles_frontend/README.md

   {
     title: 'Klassisk', // The title displayed in the styling selector
     img: 'img/klassisk.png', // File location of the image to be diplayed in the styling selector
-    style: 'styles/klassisk.json' // File location of the style file }
+    style: 'styles/klassisk.json' // File location of the stylefile }
 ```